 Little is known about the origins of the Runic alphabet, which is traditionally known as futhark after the first six letters.
-In Old Norse the word rune means 'letter', 'text' or 'inscription'.
-The word also means 'mystery' or 'secret' in Old Germanic languages and runes had a important role in ritual and magic.

 The earliest known Runic inscriptions date from the 1st century AD, but the vast majority of Runic inscriptions date from the 11th century.
 Runic inscriptions have been found throughout Europe from the Balkans to Germany, Scandinavia and the British Isles.